-- Have your child use birth control to prevent pregnancy while taking this drug.
+- Use birth control that you can trust to prevent pregnancy while taking this drug.

-- This drug may cause harm to the unborn baby if your child takes it during pregnancy.
-If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.
+- This drug may cause harm to the unborn baby if you take it while you are pregnant.
+If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - For males, erections (hard penis) that happen often or that last a long time.

-- For females, a deep voice, facial hair, or pimples.
+- For females, a deep voice, facial hair, pimples, or period changes.

-- Nervous and excitable.
+- Feeling nervous and excitable.

 - Not able to sleep.

-- Change in sex ability.
+- Change in sex interest.

-- Give a missed dose as soon as you think about it.
+- Take a missed dose as soon as you think about it.

-- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Do not give 2 doses at the same time or extra doses.
+- Do not take 2 doses at the same time or extra doses.